Skip to content

 Performance

-It includes the Usage vs. Performance chart, which plots each school’s percentage of students at or above their grade level (vertical axis) against their percentage of active students (horizontal axis).
+It includes the Usage vs. Performance chart, which plots each school’s percentage of students at or above their grade level (vertical axis) against their percentage of active students (horizontal axis), as defined by the activity level groupings in the Usage section.
 The size of the dot represents school population.

 It also includes performance categories, which group students based on how their overall grade level (determined by their work in Mathspace) compares with their enrolled grade: